19csd26/RubyTutorial/Variables/Readme.md

 ## There are four types of variables in Ruby:

-  Local variables
+  1.Local variables
-  Class variables
+  2.Class variables
-  Instance variables
+  3.Instance variables
-  Global variables
+  4.Global variables